 3. Results

-When only the nine factors are included in the model (M1) its explanatory power is low (0.024 Cox& Snell R-Square and 0.072 Nagelkerke R-Square) (table 3).
+When only the nine factors are included in the model (M1) its explanatory power is low (0.024 Cox& Snell R-Square and 0.072 Nagelkerke R-Square) (see Table 3).
 This is somehow expected since the model specification does not include any other control (socio-demographic) variables.
 Most of the signs of the statistically significant regression parameters (EVERYTHING, MOVE and LEND) are negative while for TIME the sign is positive.
 This means that, as expected, persons who believe that “time is money” tend to have a greater propensity for entrepreneurship.
 However, it is counter-intuitive that those who consider that “it is fair to lend money with interest” record a lower propensity for entrepreneurship.
 This surprising outcome proves to be volatile and its statistical significance disappears when only variables which passed the Wald test (M1_sig model) are kept.
 Unexpectedly, persons whom record a higher propensity for entrepreneurship do not necessarily consider that “money is everything” or “money moves things” since both regression parameters (EVERYTHING and MOVE) are negative.
 The sign of the regression parameter for the statement “money is everything” could be more easily accepted since it is widely known that important elements such as happiness or health cannot be bought.
 However it is not so easy to accept (especially for a country like Romania where the level of perceived corruption is pretty high) (Zaman & Ionescu 2014; Stan 2010) that those who agree that “money moves things” tend to have a lower propensity for entrepreneurship.

 As expected, the model (M2) based on the control factors works better in explaining the entrepreneurship propensity.
 Still, education (EDU) and religious activity (BEHAVIOR) prove to be statistically not significant.
 Another interesting outcome is recorded for the ORTHODOX group which tends to have a low level for entrepreneurship propensity.